Spinach is a good dietary source of dietary fiber. It can help us meet our daily needs.

-How much fiber in spinach?
+How much fiber is in spinach?

-Fiber content in raw spinach salad
+Fiber content in spinach salad

-Practically, a serving of spinach salad may provide you with more than 3g of fiber.
-It’s a good idea to consume a salad as the main meal of the day.
+A serving of spinach salad has about 3 g of fiber.
+It’s a good idea to consume a big salad every day.
 Especially, if you want to lose weight.

-Does cooked spinach have more fiber?
+Does cooked spinach have fiber?

 It’s highly recommended to boil spinach in order to dissolve oxalates.
 Spinach is among the richest foods in oxalates.

 Oxalates bind to calcium, forming kidney stones.
 Also, oxalates inhibit the absorption of certain minerals.
 Better avoid consuming raw spinach if you have a history of kidney stones.

 Cooking can modify the physical properties of the fiber.
 However, boiling spinach doesn’t significantly change its total fiber content.

 Spinach has both soluble and insoluble dietary fiber.
 Raw spinach is particularly high in insoluble fiber.
 Only 25% of fiber in raw spinach is soluble fiber.